 Photo via @organiseme.es

-Store Pet Items out of Reach
+Store Pet Items Out of Reach

 Remove Toxic Houseplants